Amber Friesen, Ph.D.

 Kimberly is a second-year doctoral student in the joint doctoral program in special education with an emphasis on early childhood.
 Kimberly's research interests focus on social emotional development, promoting early childhood inclusive settings, and developing resilience in the child and caregiver.
 Kimberly has worked in the field of early childhood special education as a special education teacher, early intervention teacher, and behavioral therapist.
 Kimberly has experience working and researching in the field of ECSE internationally and throughout the states.

 Jetta is a lecturer for courses on inclusive practices, partnering with families, and culturally responsive and equitable education.
-She is an SFSU alumni holding a M.A. and teaching credential in Early Childhood Special Education.
+She is an SF State alumni holding a M.A. and teaching credential in Early Childhood Special Education.
 She taught in a fully inclusive preschool for 20 years and now supports teachers and provides professional development for SF Unified School District as an Instructional Coach and Inclusion Program Specialist.
 She is passionate about progressive education, creating successful inclusive classrooms, equity and compassion in education, child-initiated, project-based learning, and supporting teachers' professional journeys.

 Brett is a Licensed Clinical Social Worker who promotes transdisciplinary work with young children and their families.
 As a lecturer, she most commonly teaches about Early Intervention and Family-Centered Services.
 As a clinician, her experience is primarily in Child Welfare and Infant-Parent Mental Health.
 In her spare time, Brett's favorite activities are being on the beach with her family and holding sleeping babies!

-Karina received her undergraduate degree in Psychology and Sociology at the University of California Irvine and is an alumni of the Early Childhood Special Education Credential/MA program at San Francisco State University.
+Karina received her undergraduate degree in Psychology and Sociology at the University of California Irvine and is an alumni of the Early Childhood Special Education Credential/M.A. program at San Francisco State University.
 She is a lecturer for an undergraduate course on the science of early intervention.
-She currently works with preschoolers with Autism, and also has experience in early intervention, family-centered practices and inclusion.
+She currently works with preschoolers with autism, and also has experience in early intervention, family-centered practices and inclusion.
 She also had the opportunity to teach in South Africa as a part of the the CAD/ECSE summer program.

 Melissa O’Mahony is from San Francisco and has her B.A. in Young Child Development and M.A. and Credential in Early Childhood Special Education, both from San Francisco State University.
 She is a lecturer for an undergraduate course on Working with Families of Children with Disabilities.
 Her interest in children has been a part of her life since adolescence and she has been working with young children for 20 years in various school and home settings.
-She is now the Assistant Director of a San Francisco preschool that is inspired by the Reggio philosophy and emphasizes a strong connection to nature.
+She is now the assistant director of a San Francisco preschool that is inspired by the Reggio philosophy and emphasizes a strong connection to nature.
 In her free time, she enjoys exploring nature with her 3 year old and husband, riding her bike through the streets of San Francisco, having dance parties with her family, and laughing and cooking with friends.

-Mikayla is an alumni of the Early Childhood Special Education Credential/MA program as San Francisco State University.
+Mikayla is an alumni of the Early Childhood Special Education Credential/M.A. program as San Francisco State University.
 She is a lecturer for an undergraduate course on the science of early intervention.
 She most recently was a preschool teacher at an inclusive preschool in San Francisco where she applied her passions for supporting all children's learning and development through project-based curriculum and sensory-social learning opportunities.
 She has also completed a 200-hour yoga teacher training specifically designed to promote wellness among the teachers, children, and families in communities of learning.